GTM Strategy for Startups: From First Customers to Scale

 Phase 3: Scale.
 Add headcount, invest in marketing, expand your ICP, and build the infrastructure to support a growing team.
 Optimise for efficiency and leverage.

-The startups that navigate this progression successfully share a common discipline: they resist the temptation to skip phases.
-They don't hire a sales team before they've sold.
-They don't invest in brand before they've validated positioning.
-They don't scale before they've achieved repeatability.
+Startups that navigate this progression share a common discipline: they resist the temptation to skip phases.
+They don't hire sales before they've sold, invest in brand before validating positioning, or scale before achieving repeatability.

 That patience is hard.
-Investors want growth.
-Competitors seem to be moving faster.
-The pressure to "do more" is relentless.
-But the companies that build durable GTM systems — the ones that are still growing three, five, ten years later — are the ones that got the foundations right.
+Investors want growth, competitors look faster, and the pressure to "do more" is relentless.
+But the companies that build durable GTM systems — the ones still growing five and ten years on — got the foundations right.

 Founder & CEO of UpliftGTM.
 Building go-to-market systems for B2B technology companies — outbound, SEO, content, sales enablement, and recruitment.